isabella232/Deploy-Scripts/N-able/README.md

 	</tbody>
 </table>

 To schedule the Automation Policy, navigate to the appropriate customer and click on Actions > Run an Automation Policy.
-Select "OpenDNS Deploy"  and you will see the screen below.
+Select "OpenDNS Umbrella RoamingClient"  and you will see the screen below.
 You will be need to enter the <a href="https://docs.opendns.com/product/msp/automated-deployment/#section-deployment-parameters">parameters</a> found in the MSP Console.

 <div>
 <table style="height: 10px; width: 100%">